 How to Qualify

-In each of the seven regions there are a maximum of eight Area Qualifiers.
+In each of the eight regions there are a maximum of eight Area Qualifiers.
 Riders must attend an Area Qualifier and finish in an advancement position (see advancement chart below) to guarantee a spot into the Regional Championships.
-At each Area Qualifier all classes will be offered and a two moto format will be conducted.
-Classes, however, may be divided between the two days, such as, stock classes on Saturday and modified classes on Sunday, so it is not necessary to be at the event both days depending on the class for which you are qualifying.
+At each Area Qualifier all classes will be offered and a two-moto format will be conducted.
+Classes, however, may be divided between the two days, such as, limited classes on Saturday and modified classes on Sunday, so it is not necessary to be at the event both days depending on the class for which you are qualifying.
 Riders may attempt to qualify in as many Area Qualifiers, in as many regions, as they choose.
-If a rider qualifies for the Regional, however, he or she must attend the Regional Championship in the region in which they qualified (see example below).
+If a rider qualifies for a Regional, however, he must attend the Regional Championship for the region in which he qualified (see example below).
 The finishing positions guaranteed to advance to the Regional Championships from the Area Qualifiers are listed in the advancement chart below.

 - Riders must receive a finish position in at least one moto in order to advance to the Regional Championship.